E3SM-Project/zstash/README.md

 # zstash

-**zstash** is a prototype long-term archiving tool for ACME.
+**zstash** is a prototype long-term archiving tool for E3SM.

-See [documentation](https://acme-climate.github.io/zstash) for more details.
+See [documentation](https://e3sm-project.github.io/zstash) for more details.